Fine Bamboo Rods

 Riverwatch rods have been sent to Great Britain, Germany , Italy and the United States.

 Waiting time: Rods built in order of deposit.
 Waiting time varies.
-Approximately a little over one year.
 Please contact Riverwatch for details.